alenakhineika/color-of-berlin-palette/README.md

 TWITTER_BEARER_TOKEN=
 ```

-You also need MongoDB installed to run this project: https://docs.mongodb.com/manual/installation/
+You also need MongoDB installed to run the project: https://docs.mongodb.com/manual/installation/

 ## How to fetch data